 Our Data Protection Officer oversees how we deal with your Personal Data.
-Please see below for information on how to reach our Data Protection Officer.
+Please see Contact Us for information on how to reach our Data Protection Officer.

 When we collect your Personal Data, we may use or disclose it for the following purposes.
 Below each purpose, we note the lawful basis that allows that use of your Personal Data.
 There is often more than one lawful basis for each purpose.
 Annex B provides further detail on the scope of the lawful bases.